baxterlabZbrowse/-Brachypodium_distachyon_v2.1/README.md

 2. Unzip the file.

-3. Move `oryza_sativa.csv` to the main level of your Zbrowse directory.
+3. Move `Bdistachyon_v2.1.csv` to the `annotations` folder in your Zbrowse directory.

-4. Move `oryza_sativa.txt` to the `organisms` folder in your Zbrowse directory.
+4. Move `Bdistachyon_v2.1.txt` to the `organisms` folder in your Zbrowse directory.

 5. If Zbrowse was running during this process, restart it so that the changes can take effect.